-Phillips Exeter Academy Observatory Case Study
+Phillips Exeter Academy Grainger Observatory Building

-The telescope was made to order for the school, and the manufacturing duration for the telescope set the design and construction schedule for the observatory.
+The telescope was made-to-order for the school, and the manufacturing duration for the telescope set the design and construction schedule for the observatory.
 Phillips Exeter Academy engaged SMRT to be the design team to coordinate the unique infrastructure and housing requirements for the telescope.
 Those requirements included a structurally isolated concrete pedestal to hold the telescope, suitable ambient lighting, ensuring the interior temperature of the observatory would match the exterior temperature, and coordinating the telescope controls.

 The design team helped the new observatory maintain a similar feel to the existing adjacent buildings by making use of the same materials and colors, but helped this building reflect the modern technology it houses by breaking away from traditional shed forms.